 “Yeah, Jim Morrison was an asshole, who died for his own sins, nobody else’s.
 But damn, the Doors were a strong band, and yet they were pretty much nothing without him.
 And that first album in particular – well, somebody had to do it.
 1967.
 Summer of Love – offer at least a hint that there was a darker side to things even as it was rocketing to the top of the charts.
 Soul Kitchen makes the list because it’s remained mostly well hidden over the years, and thus, no allergies.”
 (Philip Random)

 “1984 was Frankie‘s year (Goes To Hollywood, that is).
 Nobody had heard of them before.
 Nobody would ever really care about them after.
 The root of it, I figure, was a line from Two Tribes (which won’t be on this list because I’m assuming you’ve heard it).
 ‘Are we living in a land where sex and horror are the new gods?’
 The land they were from was England, but given the degree of international success they had, it’s safe to say they were speaking of the whole mad Cold War world.
-Which would put the Pleasuredome everywhere, with the bombs about to fall, might as well get your kicks before the whole sh**house burned down (to borrow one from Jim Morrison).
-Or in the case of Frankie’s debut double album, spread all over the entirety of side one.”
+Which put the Pleasuredome everywhere, including spread across the entirety of side one of Frankie’s debut double album.”
 (Philip Random)

-“I didn’t really twig to this track until I saw the Doors movie, which I know, I’m not supposed to like (or am I?), the whole thing just being so absurdly over the top — Val Kilmer chewing not just the cheap studio scenery, but great chunks of the Mojave desert as well.
+“I didn’t really twig to this track until I saw the Doors movie, which I realize I’m not supposed to like (or am I?), the whole thing just being so absurdly over the top — Val Kilmer chewing not just the cheap studio scenery, but great chunks of the Mojave desert as well.
 Except it’s true, all that excess.
-The psychedelic 60s were that weird, eruptive, wild, kicking into overdrive in 1967, blowing through to the darkness beyond the ozone by 1968, which is where Not To Touch The Earth comes in.
-You’re so high you’re not sure if you’re worm or a god, or maybe just some long dead Indian who snuck into a small boy’s eggshell skull during a thunderstorm in the desert some years ago.”
+The psychedelic 60s were that weird, eruptive, wild, kicking into overdrive by 1967, blowing through to the darkness beyond the ozone by 1968, which is where Not To Touch The Earth comes in.
+You’re so high you’re not sure if you’re worm or a god, or maybe just some long dead Indian who snuck into your eggshell skull during a thunderstorm in the desert when you were still a small boy.”
 (Philip Random)

-Jim Morrison was already dead by the time the Doors released LA Woman (or he’d successfully disappeared, left it all behind).
-Either way, it’s exactly the kind of album every dead (or merely gone) poet-sexgod-asshole-brilliant rockstar should leave in his wake, loaded with grit, shadow, mystery, kickass music.
+Jim Morrison died less than three months after the Doors released LA Woman (or he successfully disappeared, left it all behind).
+Either way, it’s exactly the kind of album every dead (or merely gone) poet-sexgod-asshole-brilliant rockstar should leave in his wake, loaded with grit, shadow, unsolved mystery, kickass music.